Abdulrahmanrihan/100-days-of-python/README.md

 Angela yu's 100 days of code python course.
 Although I have been using python for years, I'm using this course to brush up on the basics and do a few projects that I can add to my portfolio.
 I'm gonna document my progress in this repository

 # Day 1
+Practiced string manipulation, variables declaration, naming, and usage and the input function

+# Day 2